Empower your sales team with marketing automation solutions

 Option 3: Support your sales team

-Lots of B2B sales just don’t happen without face-to-face communication to close the deal, and that’s just the facts no matter how much technology can assist.
+Lots of B2B sales simply don’t happen without face-to-face communication to close the deal, and that’s just the facts no matter how much technology can assist.
 Therefore, it’s important to understand the customer journey and how new leads are generated for your sales team.

 Perhaps the most common model is to create a sales funnel that pushes prospects to a website to fill out a form, thereby generating a lead that can be pushed into your CRM and assigned to a salesperson.
 At this point, there should be an email marketing drip campaign or a more robust marketing automation workflow set up to help the sales team to engage with prospects.